tez-capital/docs.tez.capital_content/en/tezbake/tutorials/migrating-from-kiln.md

 TezBake automatically selects the fastest mirror for your region.

-> **Tip:** If you have unrevealed nonces, use a snapshot that's at least 5–6 days old to avoid nonce revelation issues.
+> **💡 TIP:** If you have unrevealed nonces, use a snapshot that's at least 5-6 days old to avoid nonce revelation issues.

 Bootstrap takes anywhere from 10 minutes to an hour+ depending on your hardware and network speed.